-Parents are presented with two main issues with respect to custody.
-The first question is: Where will the children live?
-Often the parties will agree that the children should primarily reside with one parent.
-Other parents prefer to work out shared parenting plans with the children alternating their residence between the parents' homes.
+Regarding where the children live, often the parties agree that the children should primarily reside with one parent.
+Other parents prefer to work out shared parenting plans, with the children alternating their residence between the parents' homes.

-If you have any concerns about the custody/parenting of your children, please contact one of our lawyers immediately, particularly if there have been any recent changes in the care arrangements for your children or if there are any plans to change the residence of your children.
+If you have any concerns about the custody or parenting of your children, please contact one of our lawyers immediately – particularly if there have been any recent changes in the care arrangements for your children or if there are any plans to change the residence of your children.
 Inaction could be prejudicial to your case.

-We aim to assist our clients to decide their options on the issues related to their children by working to understand each client's unique situation.
-We provide to our clients with a full explanation of their legal rights related to their children.
-Where issues are disputed, we discuss with our clients the many options they have for resolving parental rights and obligations relating to their children, the costs associated with each course of action and the probability of our client's success.
+Where parenting issues are disputed, we discuss with our clients the options they have for resolving parental rights and obligations relating to their children, the costs associated with each course of action and the probability of success.